jcw024/lichess_database_ETL/README.md

 # How Long Does It Take Ordinary People To "Get Good" At Chess?

-TL;DR: According to 5.5 years of data from 2.3 million players and 450 million games, most beginners will improve their rating by 100 lichess elo points in 3-6 months.
-Most "experienced" chess players in the 1400-1800 rating range will take 3-4 years to improve their rating by 100 lichess elo points.
+TL;DR: According to 5.5 years of data from 2.3 million players and 450 million games, most beginners will improve their rating by 100 lichess rating points in 3-6 months.
+Most "experienced" chess players in the 1400-1800 rating range will take 3-4 years to improve their rating by 100 lichess rating points.
 There's no strong evidence that playing more games makes you improve quicker.

 ## Table Of Contents